hailelagi/hailelagi.com/content/writing/trees-for-fun-and-profit.md

 ![Danger](/Speed_Racer_behind_the_wheel.webp)

-## Indexing is an artform
-# todo: dump
-Finally, we can begin to talk about erlang term storage in context.
-What is ets? at the heart of its ~10k lines of C code is two data structures a [hash map](https://github.com/erlang/otp/blob/maint/erts/emulator/beam/erl_db_hash.c), and [an ordered tree](https://github.com/erlang/otp/blob/maint/erts/emulator/beam/erl_db_tree.c).
+What is ets? at the heart of its ~10k lines of C code is two data structures a [hash map](https://github.com/erlang/otp/blob/maint/erts/emulator/beam/erl_db_hash.c), and [an ordered tree](https://github.com/erlang/otp/blob/maint/erts/emulator/beam/erl_db_tree.c), with a little query language as a wrapper.
 The tree is basically an AVL Tree + a CA Tree(more on this shortly) for the [ordered api](https://www.erlang.org/blog/the-new-scalable-ets-ordered_set/) and a linear addressed hashmap.

 ETS hashmaps are amortized O(1) access, insertions and deletions.
 It's a concurrent linear hashmap with [fine-grained rw-locks](https://github.com/erlang/otp/blob/maint/erts/emulator/beam/erl_db_hash.c#L35), [lockeless atomic operations](https://github.com/erlang/otp/blob/maint/erts/emulator/beam/erl_db_hash.c#L133) and lots of interesting optimisations.
-For now, we're only interested in the structure of the tree -- in a non-thread safe context.

 A [Contention Adapting Tree](https://www.erlang.org/blog/the-new-scalable-ets-ordered_set/)[^3] is interesting because it dynamically at runtime changes the behaviour and number of locks it holds depending on nature of contention protecting underneath a sequential ordered data structure such as a treap or AVL Tree.
+A popular in-memory state of the art data structure is the ARTful index, how do the two stack up?
+Let's find out!

+## Indexing is an artform

 ## Being a good neighbour